Dnyaneshwar Agashe: Established businessman and cricket administrator: 1990–2003

-In 1990, Agashe took over as chairman of the board of directors for the syndicate upon the death of S. L. Limaye.
 In 1993, Agashe was invited to open the Deodhar Entrance to the Nehru Stadium, Pune.
 In 1994, he provided financial assistance to Société géologique de France for their research.
 During his tenure as chairman of the association in the early 1990s, he was twice elected as the vice president and once as the treasurer of the Board of Control for Cricket in India, being elected for his second term as vice president in 1995.
-In 1996, he had also contested for the post of BCCI's president, but lost by two votes.
+In 1996, after Inderjit Singh Bindra's presidency ended, he contested for the presidency of the BCCI against Raj Singh Dungarpur, but lost by two votes.
 That same year, he was also the vice chairman of the finance committee of the Pakistan-India-Lanka Joint Management Committee (Pilcom), which had organised the 1996 World Cup.
+In 1997, he contested for the presidency of the BCCI once again, but lost to incumbent Dungarpur who was backed by a coalition of Bindra and Jagmohan Dalmiya.
+Sports journalist K. R. Wadhwaney regarded Agashe as a "gentleman-cricket player", who was a "soft-spoken and deserving official", and considered his losses in 1996 and 1997 as a critism against a politics-heavy BCCI.

 The late 1990s also saw Agashe diversify the syndicate and bank businesses to incorporate country liquor and banking software, alongside research into sugarcane for the syndicate.
 In 1996, he stepped down as managing director of the syndicate in favour of his son, Ashutosh.
+In December that same year, he served as the printer and publisher of the translation of the Dnyaneshwari into Hindi, authoring its foreword as the trustee of the Dnyaneshwar Sansthan in Alandi.
+By 1997, he would also serve as the chairman and managing director of Brihans Laboratories, the company which would go on to manufacture products for Brihans Natural Products.
+In 1998, he was also serving as a director on Baba Kalyani's Kalyani Group.
+That same year, he aided indologist Irina Glushkova and ethnologist Anne Feldhaus in their Oxford University Press publication on gender studies in Maharashtra, and was also one of the presenters of the man of the match at the Wills Trophy to Maurice Odumbe that year.
+In 1999, he further aided Glushkova and anthropologist Rajendra Vora in their Oxford University Press publication on kinship in Maharashtra.